 Rule 1518.
-Prior to June 30, 1993, and every four years thereafter, all container spreader beams shall be proofload tested.
+Prior to June 30, 1993 and every four years thereafter, all container crane spreader beams shall be proof load tested and certified in accordance with applicable state and or federal OSHA regulations.
+The employer shall have certificates of testing available for the union's review.